QUICK SUMMARY:

 Analytics and Reporting: Highlight how often you’ll be sending social media analytics and reporting to clients.

 Being specific about the timeline and deliverables is a key component of managing client expectations and increasing client retention before starting the project.
-As highlighted in our guide to client retention:
+As highlighted in our guide to client retention strategies:

 Client retention actually starts during the sales process—the setting of expectations and timelines starts with the social media pitch, is cemented during client onboarding, and is realized during a client engagement.